-Today’s Hemmings Daily blog had an entry that mentioned that the Chevrolet Malibu turns 50 years old this year, so I thought a post about the last of the 1980s Malibus would be appropriate.
+In early 2014, the Hemmings Daily blog had an entry that mentioned that the Chevrolet Malibu was turning 50 years old, so I thought a post about the last of the 1980s Malibus would be appropriate.
 Five years later, I’ve modified this post enough to consider it completely changed.

 “… a beautiful and practical choice …”

-The 1983 Malibu was the final rear-wheel drive Malibu and the last Malibu of any kind until model year 1997.
+The 1983 Malibu was the final rear-wheel-drive Malibu and the last Malibu of any kind until the 1997 model year.
 For 1983, Chevrolet eliminated the Malibu Classic designation and reverted to Malibu as the single trim level, which you could get in either a four-door sedan or a five-door wagon.

-Standard motivation for the 3,100 to 3,200-pound sedan (weight largely depended on engine choice) was provided by the evergreen 3.8 liter LD5 two-barrel carburetor V6 hooked up to a three-speed automatic transmission, making 110 bhp and getting 20 city/29 highway by the standards of the day.
-Power options included two diesels (a V6 and a V8 that just about no one purchased) and the LG4 150 bhp 5.0 liter/305 ci V8 with four-barrel carburetor rated at 18 city/26 highway.
+Standard motivation for the 3,100 to 3,200-pound sedan (weight largely depended on engine choice) was provided by the evergreen LD5 3.8 liter/231 ci V6 with a two-barrel carburetor hooked up to a three-speed automatic transmission, making 110 bhp and getting 20 city/29 highway by the standards of the day.
+Power options included two different diesels (a $500 V6 and a $700 V8 that just about no one purchased) and the LG4 150 bhp 5.0 liter/305 ci V8 with a Rochester E4ME four-barrel carburetor rated at 18 city/26 highway.
 With an 18.1-gallon fuel tank, the owner of a V8 Malibu could expect a range of 325 to 360 miles.
 Performance was not exactly sparkling: 0-60 took a little over 11 seconds with the V8.

-Standard exterior and mechanical equipment on the $8,084 Malibu V6 sedan (about $19,300 in today’s dollars or a little under what a 2019 Malibu L costs) included quad rectangular headlamps, high-energy ignition, a Delco Freedom II battery, power brakes (front disc/rear drum), power steering, and P185/75R14 glass-belted radial tires (a size currently available thanks to Hankook) on 14-inch wheels.
-Inside, a base Malibu came spare—highlights were the cigarette lighter, the locking glove compartment, and the day/night rearview mirror.
+Standard exterior and mechanical equipment on the $8,084 Malibu V6 sedan (about $20,700 in today’s dollars or a little under what a 2019 Malibu L costs) included quad rectangular headlamps, high-energy ignition, a Delco Freedom II battery, power front disc/rear drum brakes, power steering, and P185/75R14 glass-belted radial tires (a size currently available thanks to Hankook) on 14-inch wheels.
+Inside, a base Malibu came spare—highlights were a vinyl bench seat, a cigarette lighter, a locking glove compartment, and a day/night rearview mirror.

 Interestingly, you could still order some performance-oriented options for the Malibu even in its final year.
-A limited-slip differential, performance rear axle ($21), gauge package with trip odometer ($95), heavy-duty battery, heavy-duty cooling, rally wheels, and the F40 heavy-duty suspension were all available, though I’m not convinced they found a lot of buyers among the total of 117,426 Malibus purchased in 1983.
+A limited-slip differential ($95), performance rear axle ($21), gauge package with trip odometer ($95), heavy-duty battery ($25), heavy-duty cooling, rally wheels ($108), and the F40 heavy-duty suspension ($26) were all available, though I’m not convinced they found a lot of buyers among the total of 117,426 Malibus purchased in 1983.